Daniel300v/FPGA-perceptron/README.md

 # FPGA-perceptron-
-This is an experiment to create an event driven FPGA based perceptron
+This repository is an investigation into how custom hardware may be able to improve the performance of neural networks.
+To this end, a restricted scenario has been constructed to give an environment in which a proof of concept can be created.

 python version 3.12.0